thealonlevi/subnet-sentinel/README.md

 - `runFailureScripts`: when true, executes all `.sh` scripts in `failureScriptsDir` on each probe failure (default false)
 - `failureScriptsDir`: directory containing failure scripts (default `./sh`)
 - `alertOnPartialTargetFailure`: when `true`, failure scripts run on every failed probe, even if other targets for the same host succeed.
 When `false` (default), failure scripts only run when all targets for a given host fail in a run
+- `logFormat`: "text" or "json" (default "text").
+When "json", logs are emitted as one JSON object per line
+- `metricsAddr`: address for optional Prometheus /metrics HTTP server.
+Empty disables metrics

 ## CLI Usage
 ```bash